Applying for a Schengen Visa and Need Insurance – Read This First…

 Schengen Visa Insurance Requirements

-Trips over three months to the Schengen area require special travel insurance.
+If you are applying for a Schengen visa, you require special travel medical insurance.
 This requirement exists whether you are traveling for pleasure or business, in a group or on your own.

-Travel insurance must be valid throughout the territory of the member states and cover the entire period of stay.
+Travel insurance must be valid throughout the Schengen area and cover the entire period of stay.
 Many of the Schengen area countries will require a visa letter (see below) from your insurance company with proof that you meet the coverage requirements.
 The letter will need to have your complete name (matching your passport) and your date of birth.

 - Coverage must be valid within the Schengen region and for the full duration of travel.